ALEXMORF/the-dark-dungeon/README.md

  NOTE: however, use objects sparsely.
 Use class only for where seems fit.
 Trying to fit everything into an object will result in an disaster: data and procedure will be completely mixed together and the code no longer follows a linear pattern.

+ don't be distracted by objects, either.
+Only focus on the actual data that you are actually transforming, and make your approaches oriented around the data and the problem, not the OOP practices.

 #screenshots

  screenshot 1 (8/25/2016)